Real-Time Flying Object Detection with YOLOv8: Results

-Our model performed exceptionally well, even while presented with the challenges of size, varying flying objects, and camouflaged objects that would be difficult for the human eye to identify.
-These results demonstrate that our model serves as an excellent base for transfer learning, particularly when dealing with small, pixelated objects, blended backgrounds, and distinguishing between drones and other flying objects.
-After 190 epochs with the weights learned from the generalized model as the initialization, the refined model achieves an mAP50-95 of 0.835 across the plane, helicopter, and drone classes.
+Our model achieves state-of-the-art results, achieving a mAP50 of 0.991 and mAP50-95 of 0.835 across the plane, helicopter, and drone classes.
+These results demonstrate that our generalized model serves as an excellent base for transfer learning, particularly when dealing with extremely small objects, blended backgrounds, and distinguishing between drones and other flying objects.